allenai/allennlp/tutorials/getting_started/getting_started.md

 Commands:

-    bulk      Run a model in bulk.
-    train     Train a model
+    predict   Use a trained model to make predictions. train     Train a model
     serve     Run the web service and demo. evaluate  Evaluate the specified model + dataset